DeViL303/PlayStation-Home-HUBPS3_SVML-SVO-Server-Tomcat/README.md

 Credits go mostly to the developers of the original SVO server in Horizon and to the developers of Multiserver - This is based on their work.

+Usage:
+- I use this with XAMPPs built in Tomcat
+- Put the HUBPS3_SVML folder into C:\xampp\tomcat\webapps\
+- Change server.xml config from port 8080 to port 10060
+- Requires JDK 8x eg jdk-8u202-windows-x64.exe (Newer versions might have issues)
+- Start Tomcat from XAMPP control panel.

 NOTE: Proof of concept only - Would need a lot more work to be used for more than testing.